 You need your notes in front you, you say?
 Bring your bleepin’ legal pad with you.

 6. Craft a core message and stick to it!

 I used to think the late Johnny Cochran was kind of a courtroom clown, but as a professional campaign manager, I’ve come to understand his genius.
 “If the glove doesn’t fit, you must acquit,” is fucking brilliant.

-Think about how the best political slogans caught fire; “Yes we can,” “Hope and change,” “It’s morning again in America,” “It’s the economy, stupid” and “All the way with LBJ.”
+Think about the best political slogans; “Yes we can,” “Hope and change,” “It’s morning again in America,” “It’s the economy, stupid” and “All the way with LBJ.”
 They’re short, sweet, simple and memorable.

 And they all managed to penetrate the average American attention span which is pretty much the equivalent of an off-meds ADHD sixth-grader coming off a three-day sugar and video gaming binge.

 Considering the litany of life threatening ailments attributed to Jeffrey Rak, we’re I the defense, my simple message would be, “No one could possibly pinpoint the cause of death 52 hours after the fact.”

 And I would have said it in various iterations over and over and over again.
 Look at Donald Trump!
 If you repeat something often enough people start to believe it.

 While the attorneys frequently engage in a meaningless tit-for-tat battle over meaningless points, I haven’t seen either side look at the jury once since opening statements.
 Despite the fact they hold Daniel Rak’s life in their hands, the prosecution and defense act as if they don’t exist.

 I don’t get it!